 How to obtain and distribute the congregation's delegate credentials.

-- ministers in preliminary or final fellowship with the Association and employed by certified congregations (including extension and interim ministers);
+- Ministers in preliminary or final fellowship with the Association and employed at least half time (including extension and interim ministers).

-- community ministers who maintain active involvement and affiliation with the congregation
+- Community Ministers who maintain active involvement and affiliation with a congregation and working at least half time in any ministry setting.